ankon07/taxCollection/README.md

   - Check that the wallet is connected to the correct network
   - Verify that the user has granted permission to the application

+- **Rendering Issues**:
+  - Check for JavaScript errors in the console
+  - Verify that the data is being properly fetched from the API
+  - Ensure that components are receiving the expected props

 #### Blockchain Issues

 - **Smart Contract Interaction Failures**: